systemd/systemd/docs/DESKTOP_ENVIRONMENTS.md

 all generated units will have `After=graphical-session.target` set on them, it may therefore not be useful to start session services.

+Desktop files can be marked to be explicitly excluded from the generator using the line `X-systemd-skip=true`.
+This should be set if an application provides its own systemd service file for startup.

 ## Startup and shutdown best practices

 Question here are: